ngreifer/WeightIt/README.md

 ### Overview

 `WeightIt` is a one-stop package to generate balancing weights for point and longitudinal treatments in observational studies.
-Contained within `WeightIt` are methods that call on other R packages to estimate weights.
-The value of `WeightIt` is in its unified and familiar syntax used to generate the weights, as each of these other packages have their own, often challenging to navigate, syntax. `WeightIt` extends the capabilities of these packages to generate weights used to estimate the ATE, ATT, ATC, and other estimands for binary or multi-category treatments, and treatment effects for continuous treatments when available.
-In these ways, `WeightIt` does for weighting what `MatchIt` has done for matching, and `MatchIt` users will find the syntax familiar.
+Support is included for binary, multi-category, and continuous treatments, a variety fo estimand including the ATE, ATT, ATC, ATO, and others, and support for a wide variety of weighting methods, including those that rely on parametric modeling, machine learning, or optimization.
+`WeightIt` also provides functionality for fitting regression models in weighted samples that account for estimation of the weights in quantifying uncertainty. `WeightIt` uses a familiar formula interface and is meant to complement `MatchIt` as a package that provides a unified interface to basic and advanced weighting methods.

 For a complete vignette, see the [website](https://ngreifer.github.io/WeightIt/articles/WeightIt.html)